Habits & tips to make your life better

 Happy people will see problems as challenges, as opportunities to explore new ways of doing things, expressing their gratitude for them, understanding that underneath them all lay many opportunities that will allow them to expand and to grow.

-You can influence your mind positively and change your life for the better by using the principle of autosuggestion.
+Influence your mind positively and change your life for the better by using the principle of autosuggestion.

 Think And Grow Rich - Goodreads